 Funding for the U.N. comes from the member nations.
 The General Assembly is in charge of ratifying a budget and deciding how much money each nation will pay into the system.
 Money gets divided into three areas:

 - Voluntary contributions, mostly for humanitarian efforts

 - In 2001, the U.S. paid $612 million toward the operating budget, $716 million toward peacekeeping and $2.2 billion toward voluntary contributions.

 - In the normal operating budget, the U.S. covered 22% of the budget.
 Other big contributors: Japan (19.6%), Germany (9.8%), France (6.5%), the U.K. (5.6%), Italy (5.1%), Canada (2.6%) and Spain (2.5%).

-For more information on the United Nations and related topics, check out the links on the next page.
+For more information on the United Nations and related topics, check out the links below.